 Galley

-A galley style kitchen is characterised by two parallel walls of kitchen cabinetry and appliances with access into the kitchen at either end.
-For this reason, it’s also called a ‘walk through’ kitchen.
+A galley-style kitchen features two parallel walls of cabinetry and appliances, with access at both ends.
+Because of this layout, it’s often called a walk-through kitchen.

 Acheive Homes